ISISComputingGroup/lewis-ess/docs/developer_guide/framework_details.rst

    often captured by the simulated device naturally, without additional effort.
--  The simulation becomes deterministic: The same amount of process cycles, with the same Δt parameters along the way, and the same input via the device protocol, will always result in exactly the same device state.
+-  The simulation becomes deterministic: The same amount of process cycles, with the same :math:`\Delta t` parameters along the way, and the same input via the device protocol, will always result in exactly the same device state.
 -  Simulation speed can be controlled by increasing (fast-forward) or decreasing (slow-motion) the Δt parameter by a given factor.
--  Simulation fidelity can be controlled independently from speed by increasing or decreasing the number of cycles per second while adjusting the Δt parameter to compensate.
+-  Simulation fidelity can be controlled independently from speed by increasing or decreasing the number of cycles per second while adjusting the :math:`\Delta t` parameter to compensate.

 The above traits are very desirable both for running automated tests against the simulation, and for debugging any issues that are